dcos/dcos-cli/README.rst

 :code:`~/.dcos/dcos.toml`

 Note that in order for all the integration tests to pass, your DC/OS cluster must have the experimental packaging features enabled.
+In order to enable these features the :code:`staged_package_storage_uri` and :code:`package_storage_uri` confiuguration paramenters must be set at cluster setup.
+See `dcos configuration parameters`_ for more information.

 There are two ways to run tests, you can either use the virtualenv created by :code:`make env` above::